 We often spend more than we realise when we don't keep track.
 It all adds up and knowing exactly where your money is going (and how much you have coming in) will give you greater control.

-Spending money has never been easier with contactless and mobile payments - sometimes all you need is a thumbprint to pay!
-This often means spending can become mindless.
+Spending money has never been easier with contactless and mobile payments - sometimes all you need is a thumbprint or a watch to pay!
+This means spending can easily become mindless.
 Paying with cash feels more real and once it's gone, that's it.

-Try leaving the cards at home to reduce spending.
-You could try this for a certain period of time, like a week, or make it a regular habit, for instance, a day or two each week at times when you are likely to spend more.
+Take out what you need at the beginning of the week and try leaving the cards at home to reduce spending.
+You could try this for a week, or make it a regular habit, for instance, a day or two each week at times when you are likely to spend more.
 Give it a go and see what works for you.